Optical Physics Lab (Wen group)

 Job Description

-The position is to develop and apply nonlinear/ultrafast laser spectroscopies to studies of (1) quantum phenomena of topological semimetals or (2) physical chemistry properties of water interfaces.
+Characterization of topological optoelectronic devices.
 The candidate will be devoted to execute laser spectroscopic experiments and analyze the data.

 Preferred Intern Education Level